Your guide to Malaga Film Festival 2019

 Which films are shown?

-There’s a wealth of films being screened throughout the Malaga Film Festival with some 19 official candidates for the main prize.
+There’s a wealth of films being screened throughout the Malaga Film Festival with some 22 official candidates for the main prize, 13 with Spanish directors and 9 with directors from Latin America.
 This year, the Malaga Film Festival has continued its Latin American theme by including films made in Spain and in Central and South America.

-As well as the official competitors, Malaga Film Festival is screening 72 shorts, 46 documentaries as well as 18 films.
-At the time of writing (11 February), full details weren’t yet available on the number of films in the competition.
-Bookmark this page for updates..
+As well as the official competitors, Malaga Film Festival is screening 70 shorts, 48 documentaries as well as 19 films outside the official competition.

 Where can I see the films?